 Select Wines

 All wines are exclusively made from estate grown grapes.
-Several uncommon (for Napa) wines are served here including Sauvignon Vert – also called Muscadelle.
+Several uncommon (for Napa Valley) wines are produced including Sauvignon Vert which is also called Muscadelle.
 Under 60 acres are grown in all of California with under 10 planted in Nichelini’s vineyard.
-This variety typically produces a very light refreshing crisp Bordeaux style white wine often showing tropical nuances both on the nose and palate.
+This variety typically produces a very light refreshing, crisp and lighter style white wine often showing tropical nuances both on the nose and palate.
 The grapes for this wine come from their original planting in 1946 and are still dry farmed.
 This is a variety we have rarely seen of the 1,100+ Napa wineries/producers visited with to date.

 The 2015 Nichelini Old Vine Muscadelle (Sauvignon Vert) is straw color in the glass.
 It sees no oak.
 On the bouquet, reveals fresh aromas of citrus blossom, orange marmalade, tarragon and flint.
 Very balanced on the palate from start to finish, it shows flavors of red apple (with a slight green apple flavor nuance but not a crispness which lingers on the finish).
 No harsh edges, it feels soft and round across the palate but not creamy.
 Finishes clean without any tartness.